Ladysnake/Ladysnake.github.io/public/wiki/blabber/index.md

 ## Using Blabber (for developers)

-If you are a developer, you can use Blabber as a library for your own project by inserting the following in your `build.gradle` :
+If you are a developer, you can use Blabber as a library for your own project by inserting the following in your buildscript :

-You can then add the library version to your `gradle.properties`file:

-{%- buildscript %}
+{%- buildscript [blabber:2oRMVFgd], [cca:K01OU20C] %}
 [- groovy -]
+Add the library version to your `gradle.properties`file:

 `gradle.properties`:
 ```properties
 # Blabber